raok/image-resizer/README.md

 7 next its time to run the app on your local machine.
 To do this:

-    - in the command line type `node /path/to/app/index.js --source=file:///source/path/to/target/image.png --dest=/destination/path/for/resized/images/`
+    - in the command line type `node /path/to/app/index.js --source=file:///source/path/to/target/image.png --dest=file:///destination/path/for/resized/images/`
     - note that the destination path ends with `/`
     - if the destination folder does not exist, the app will generate it for you before resizing the images.
+    - you can also use "s3" instead of the "file" if you want to download an image from an s3 bucket.

 8 to run the app when you post an image to hevnly: